 We will prioritize those that are often used in our meal preparation.

 We cannot accept items that have expired.

 Another option is to host a food drive.
 Volunteer-organized food drives regularly help fill our pantry.
-If you’d like to garner support for The Nashville Food Project from you family, friends, co-workers, faith community or neighborhood, contact Booth Jewett at email@example.com for details and suggestions.
+If you’d like to garner support for The Nashville Food Project from you family, friends, co-workers, faith community or neighborhood, contact David Frease at firstname.lastname@example.org for details and suggestions.
 Gift cards to grocery stores are also welcome and appreciated!